raspberrypilearning/cd-dice-roller/en/step_2.md

     var diceMat = document.getElementById("diceMat");
 ```

-This line of code will search our HTML `document` and look for the `element` with the id `diceMat`.
+This line of code will search your HTML `document` and look for the `element` with the id `diceMat`.
 Then, it will store that element in the `variable` called diceMat.

 [[[generic-javascript-create-variable]]]